Emmert claims progress in women’s NCAAs, not close on pay | Times Leader

 By DOUG FEINBERG

-MINNEAPOLIS (AP) — A year after glaring inequities were revealed at the women’s NCAA Tournament and less than two weeks , NCAA President Mark Emmert declared Wednesday that he was happy with the institution’s progress but said there had only been “preliminary discussions” about distributing tournament revenues to women’s programs.
+MINNEAPOLIS (AP) — A year after glaring inequities were revealed at the women’s NCAA Tournament and less than two weeks , NCAA President Mark Emmert declared Wednesday that he was happy with the institution’s progress.
+He said, however, there has been only “preliminary discussions” about distributing tournament revenues to women’s programs.

-Emmert said the work ahead improving conditions for women’s basketball includes negotiating a new television contract for the women’s tournament and potentially having a similar revenue distribution protocol as the men’s event.
+Emmert said the work ahead includes negotiating a new television contract for the women’s tournament and potentially having a

 Emmert was careful not to call for specific changes ahead of discussions by the NCAA’s hundreds of member schools, and he declined to offer his own viewpoint.